cloudify-cosmo/cloudify-helm/README.md

 * Has no persistent volume to survive restarts/failures.
 * Has all components on board (as part of docker container): Message Broker and DB part of it.

-**This is the best and most simple way to make yourself familiar with cloudify.**
+**This is the best and most simple way to make yourself familiar with cloudify, running a Cloudify manager AIO is a matter of minutes**

+## Installation with helm

+helm repo add cloudify-helm https://cloudify-cosmo.github.io/cloudify-helm helm install cloudify-manager-aio cloudify-helm/cloudify-manager-aio

 To understand how to install and configure AIO cloudify manager please read [Cloudify AIO Helm chart](cloudify-manager-aio/README.md)

-# Cloudify manager worker
+# Cloudify manager worker helm chart

 ## Description